vatsalparikh07/100-days-of-data-science-challenge/Dayy 14. Fashion Vision: CNN vs. ResNet Showdown/Readme.md

 ## 💡 Reflections
 Day 14 of 100 Days of Data Science was an eye-opener!

-🔹 Custom models can sometimes outperform pretrained ones!
+🔹Custom models can sometimes outperform pretrained ones!

-🔹 Preprocessing & augmentation are critical for good performance.
+🔹Preprocessing & augmentation are critical for good performance.

-🔹 Experimenting with different architectures is key to deep learning success.
+🔹Experimenting with different architectures is key to deep learning success.

 This was an exciting project, and I can’t wait to explore more deep learning challenges! 🚀